Mallick17/Amazon-DynamoDB/README.md

 # DynamoDB Global Secondary Indexes (GSIs) Guide
-This document provides a detailed and easy-to-understand guide on DynamoDB Global Secondary Indexes (GSIs), focusing on their purpose, functionality, usage, and potential pitfalls.
-It includes all examples from the provided transcript, presented in table format for clarity, and explains concepts in simple language.
-The guide covers related topics such as throttling, query expressions, and capacity units to help developers effectively use GSIs for flexible querying in DynamoDB tables.

 ## 1. Introduction to Global Secondary Indexes (GSIs)
 - **Definition**: GSIs allow querying on attributes other than the table’s primary key, enabling flexible query patterns without scanning the entire table.
 - **Purpose**: Provide direct lookups on non-primary key attributes, reducing latency and costs compared to scan operations.